elasticpath/html5-reference-storefront/README.md

 <h3 id="remote">Running HTML5 Reference Storefront Remotely</h3>
-Running remotely means your HTML5 Reference Storefront is running locally, but Cortex API, Search, Commerce Engine, etc, run on an external server.
+Running remotely means your HTML5 Reference Storefront is running locally on port `3008`, but Cortex API, Search, Commerce Engine, etc, run on an external server.
 When running remotely, we expect your Cortex API is using the Integrator project.
 For more information on the Integrator, see http://docs.elasticpath.com

 <b>To run remotely:</b>